 No single hardware wallet is perfect

 At Casa we’ve been constantly (read: obsessively) testing different hardware wallets for the past several years.

-Casa currently supports Trezors, Ledgers, and the Coldcark Mk3.
+Casa currently supports Trezor, Ledger, and the Coldcard Mk3.
 While team members have personal favorites, and while there are certain models we recommend to clients based on their personal needs, no single device will check every box.
 Every model has pros and cons.

 More to the point: Any single hardware device is also a single point of failure, at risk to the following:

 - Physical risk - These small, fragile devices are vulnerable to damage or compromise by the myriad hazards of the material world, including fires, flood, theft, being lost, being accidentally thrown out by a family member, bit rot, $5 wrench attacks … even a spilled cup of coffee or the everyday hazards of having a toddler or Golden Retriever at home could be a device’s undoing.

 - Deprecation - At some point all hardware wallets will stop being supported by the manufacturer.